-We want to be clear on our intentions: we do not want to shut down whale watching activities- we love to watch whales and other people are entitled to that same privilege.
-Whale watching also supports coastal economies and encourages marine conservation.
+We want to be clear on our intentions: we do not want to prevent human activity in our oceans.
+For example, we love to watch whales and other people are entitled to that same privilege.
+Whale-watching also supports coastal economies and encourages marine conservation.
 We have no right to threaten these benefits.
-Rather, we aim to promote practices which minimise any observed negative impact, whilst allowing high quality and profitable encounters.
+Rather, we aim to promote practices which minimise any observed negative impact, whilst allowing profitable use of our ocean.

 Perhaps the most exciting part involves blow sampling, whereby we collect samples of a whale’s exhaled breath (the blow).
 Like our own breath, whale blow is an incredible source of biological information, containing substances such as DNA, bacteria and whale proteins.
 We are currently interested in whale hormones, particularly cortisol (a stress-related hormone found in most mammals).
 Generally, cortisol levels increase during times of high stress.
 Our idea is to collect blow samples in areas and times of high and low vessel activity in order to measure the physiological stress actually caused.
 We could simply rely on behavioural indications of stress but these may be misleading.
 For example, a starving whale which has just migrated from its tropical breeding grounds may not sacrifice feeding in the presence of vessels, but this does not eliminate the potential for stress.

 Early attempts at blow sampling relied on a long pole holding a collection device (such as Petri dishes or nylon mesh) extending from a research vessel.
 Since the vessel must travel in close proximity to the target whale, this may both confound our results and conflict with our goals, of reducing the impact of human activity.